Taking Kids Hiking on Colorado Trails

 • Walking Pole or Stick Let your kids find a downed branch or carry a hiking pole.
 They’ll have something to lean on while helping with uphill portions.
 Or if they’re like my son, it becomes a lightsaber.

 Related Link: If you’re curious what to wear hiking in Colorado, we did the homework for you.
 Make your life easy and download the Colorado capsule wardrobe.
-(Kids wear smaller versions of our adult duds - this list works for both.)
+(Kids wear smaller versions of our adult duds - our checklist works for both.)

 OUR GO-TO GEAR FOR COLORADO HIKING TRAILS IN 2024: